-The use of the death penalty in the United States has been steadily declining in recent years.
-The death penalty is now largely isolated to only a small handful of states which actively use it.
-Despite this diminished use, the flaws and failures of the death penalty are more apparent than ever.
+Death sentencing and executions in the United States have steadily been declining in recent years.
+Despite these trends, death sentences continue to be imposed in a handful of states while the flaws and failures of this system are more apparent than ever.

 Visit the pages below to learn more about key problems with the death penalty.